izumi1112/Super-resolution-for-sea-surface-temperature-with-CNN-and-GAN/README.md

 - NVIDIA GPU + CUDA
 - Python packages: `pip install numpy opencv-python lmdb pyyaml tb-nightly future`
 ## Datasets
+Each dataset needs to be cut out for each area, normalized to 0 to 1, and converted to npy files for each day.
 ### ERA20C
 https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era-20c
 ### OISST